dodecatheon/approval-sorted-margins/README.md

 * Tabulate preference, approval, score and pairwise votes on ballots that still have weight > 0.
 Total approval over these ballots is called exclusive approval, since it excludes any approval from previously used-up ballots.
 * Remove any candidate with exclusive approval below the approval threshold.
-* A winner is found, using one of the methods Preference Approval Sorted Margins, Preference, Score, STAR, or SSM.
+* A winner is found, using one of the methods Preference Approval Sorted Margins, Preference, Score, Vote 321, STAR, or SSM.

 Exhausting each winner's ballots completely removes any potential for a pushover strategy.

-Other than STAR, each of the possible methods is clone resistant.
+Other than Vote 3-2-1 and STAR, each of the possible methods is clone resistant.
 Advancing only one winner in the remaining ballots removes clones.

 The resulting set of advanced candidates gives a reasonable selection among the